edgedb/edgedb/docs/clients/js/index.rst

 .. code-block:: bash

-  $ edgedb migration create
+  $ gel migration create
-  $ edgedb migrate
+  $ gel migrate

 We'll be using TypeScript and Node for this example, so let's setup a simple
 app: